 6. Seek the Guidance of a Professional

-If you are feeling especially lost or if you even just need to know you aren’t going crazy, there are a variety of resources you can use to help you plan out your next steps.
+If you are feeling especially lost or just need to know you aren’t going crazy, there are a variety of resources you can use to help you plan out your next steps.

 7. Stand Up for Yourself

-An emotional abuser depends on your allowance of being talked down to in order for them to feel better about themselves.
-If you show them that you are willing to stand up for yourself, you may be surprised at how quickly the dynamic of the relationship can change.
+If you show your emotional abuser that you are willing to stand up for yourself, you may be surprised at how quickly the relationship dynamic can change.

 8. Be Confident

-Maintain eye contact, keep an even tone of voice, and try as hard as you can to keep your emotions from getting the best of you.
-If you act confident in the face of their emotional abuse and keep your cool, it’ll be harder for your abuser to stand up to you.
+Maintain eye contact, keep an even tone of voice, and try as hard as possible to keep your emotions from getting the best of you.
+If you act confident in the face of their emotional abuse and keep your cool, it’ll be more challenging for your abuser to hurt you.

-9. Prepare Yourself with Reasons Why Their Behavior Is Not Appropriate
+9. Keep in Mind the Reasons Why Their Behavior Is Not Appropriate

 10. Know That It’s Not Your Fault